LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 </template>
 ```

-For now it will have only a button to order parking view and later we will implement active parkings list.
+For now, it will have only a button to order a parking view and later we will implement an active parking list.

 5. Now register our new components in a router `src/router/index.js`.